zaiboot/Test-Frameworks-CSharp/README.md

 * Creating sln and .csproj

-I created an MSTest inside VS 2015 and Xamarin/Monodevelop barked.
+I created an MSTest inside VS 2015 Community and Xamarin/Monodevelop barked.
 I had to create the sln completely from scratch in Xamarin Studio (windows) and now all IDE's work fine.
+Looks like it is because of the version of .net framework should be 4.0 instead of 4.5.1